 A Few Facts we are particularly proud of…

-• Maintained a Mentor to Student Ratio of 1 to 5, ensuring lots of individual attention
+• Maintained a Mentor to Student Ratio of 1 to 5, ensuring lots of individualized attention

 • Over 67% of the students remain in the program for 2 or more seasons (compared to 47% average retention rate for NYC public school’s minority youth).
 Many of the experienced participants help coach the new participants.